jeroen-3dweb/wp-360viewer/wp-content/plugins/360-jsv/readme.txt

 2. Go your Plugins page via WordPress Dashboard and activate it

 ####Shortcode parameters####
+example [360-jsv total-frames=72 speed=90 inertia=30]  // will take the default image
 example [360-jsv main-image-url=your/image.jpg total-frames=16 speed=90 inertia=30 image-url-format=your/image_xx.jpg]
 * **main-image-url** is the url to the main image, that is the base for all the other frames
 * **total-frames** is the total number of frames in the presentation